GabrielChan1/project-team-19/deliverables/product.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 YOUR ANSWER GOES HERE ...

+There currently is no mobile app in Toronto which allows users to give money directly to the homeless, so there is no direct competitor for our product.
+In order to help homeless people in Toronto, the only real option is to donate money or used clothing to a homeless shelter, but this only goes towards the general homeless population, and not a particular person.

+There is a similar app called Samaritan for giving to the homeless in Seattle, but it was only recently developed by a start-up in 2016.
+There does not seem to be any plans to expand the Samaritan app for other cities in either Canada or the US as of now.

  * Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?